-An SPF policy may not require more than 10 additional DNS lookups to fully evaluate.
+An SPF policy may not require more than 10 terms that require additional DNS lookups to evaluate.
 If the limit is exceeded, an email message may fail SPF inspection which can cause deliverability issues, and may hurt domain reputation.

 In this post we'll explain what this lookup limit is, how it can affect your email deliverability, and how to reduce the number of required lookups.

 By default, any computer connected to the internet can send email to any email inbox with any sender name.

 This means that, without additional countermeasures, anyone could send an email as